BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-05-21-kubecon-2018-copenhaguen-day-1.md

 language: en
 ---

 At the very beginning of May, we (Pascal and Vincent) went to KubeCon 2018.
 It was a three-days long event, with more than 300 conferences.
-4300 people met at Bella Center, a huge conference place close to Copenhaguen in Denmark.
+4300 people met at Bella Center, a huge conference place close to Copenhagen in Denmark.
 Here are some of our notes about some talks we saw.

 # Keynotes